 West Seattle is a more quiet and laid back place to enjoy with great amenities for those visiting the area.
 Known as the beach town of Washington, you can relax at Alki Beach Park right along the lake or check out some of their unique boutiques and shops around town, or visit the local market.
 You'll also be able to find a nice park with lots of walking and hiking trails if you want a more outdoor experience.
 If that's more your thing, check out our top picks of the best hikes near Seattle.

 This neighborhood has plenty of unique and interesting shops to explore, like Funky Jane's boutique with contemporary name brand clothes for women.
 You can also visit the many thrift stores they have in the area.
 If you're feeling hungry from all of the shopping and walking around, you can get arguably the best burger in Seattle from JaK's Grill.
 You can also stop to enjoy the beautiful scenery by the lake if you want to do something more lowkey.

 Now that you've gotten to know more about the fun things to do in some of the best neighborhoods in Seattle, Washington, you can find the best movers.
 Here at Mod24, we can help you find the perfect Seattle moving company for your relocation, so you don't have to worry about how to organize a move, how to avoid scams, or how to save money to move.
 We have some fantastic features to help you choose the right movers for you.
+Mod24 can even help you relocate if you are in Renton, or areas such as Mercer Island, and a beautiful Bellevue.
 Contact us today or fill out our online form, and we'll get you set up with movers in no time.